 Ps.: Make sure you have a bucket and towels at hand to catch any water that pours out.

 Most likely these steps will help you through the problem.
 In every other case, you can always call on the professional help of a repair man.
 Either way it is important that your washing machine works properly, so take care of the problem right away.
-And for perfect cleanliness we have another suggestion: choose a detergent that gives you outstanding results in only one wash, like Ariel Original Washing Powder.
+And for perfect cleanliness we have another suggestion: choose a washing detergent that gives you outstanding results in only one wash, like Ariel Original Washing Powder.